jamf/regatta/docs/index.md

 There are compare-and-switch and multi-key atomic operations available.

 {: .important }
 Regatta is under heavy development.
-This means that the API may change and there are a lot of things to be implemented.
+This means the API may change and there are a lot of things to be implemented.
 If you would like to help, do not hesitate and check the [Contributing](contributing) page!